The best way to develop your field skills is to immerse yourself in the environment on one of our field trips.

 Mount St. Helens in Washington, USA, is one of the world's most important natural laboratories for the study of severely disrupted rivers.
 On this 12‑day trip students will examine river processes and dynamics within the context of human efforts to manage and restore these systems.

-Module: Environmental Geophysics and Geological Mapping
+Module: Geological Mapping

 This nine-day trip to Cyprus allows students to study geological mapping field skills in the unique setting of the Troodos ophiolite - a sliver of ocean crust exposed by a diapir of serpentinite.
 You will walk on the mantle, cross the Moho and step on deep ocean floor covered in black smoker deposits.